PolymerLabs/arcs/shells/pipes-shell/README.md

     - 2 logging form Particles and Shell
   - if `level` is ommitted, it defaults to `log=2`
   - if `log` is ommitted, it defaults to `log=0`

+- remote-explore-key
+  - used to connect to remote devtools (aka Arcs Explorer)